Subhajit-Roy-Partho/cadNano/README.md

 - Cadnano2 functionality: [Cadnano2 GitHub Repository](https://github.com/cadnano/cadnano2)
 - Docker setup: Create an issue in this repository
 - X11 forwarding: Consult your platform's documentation

-## Contributing

-Contributions to this Docker setup are welcome!
-Please:
-1. Fork this repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly on both Linux and macOS
-5. Submit a pull request

 ## License